ankitt26/Space-Travelers-Hub/README.md

 **[Description]**

-The Space Travelers' Hub consists of Rockets, Missions, and the My Profile section.
+The Space Travelers' Hub consists of Rockets, Missions, and the My Profile section. we will be working with the real live data from the SpaceX API. we build a web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.

 ## 🛠️ Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>